 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 Penitrem A is a potent and selective blocker of BKCa (KCa1.1) channels (IC50 values are 6.4 and 64.4 nM for BKCa channels containing α subunits only, and those containing α and β1 respectively).
 Displays no effect on native delayed rectifier K+ and KATP currents, or cloned KV1.5 channels.
 Blocks BKCa channels in both inside-out and cell-attached patches.
 Shown to enhance smooth muscle contraction in vitro and increase total peripheral resistance in vivo.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for Penitrem A

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 634.2.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|